 Three primary types of skin cancers - basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and melanoma - account for most skin cancers.
 BCC accounts for 65% of all skin cancers, SCC accounts for 35%, and melanoma accounts for 1.5%.

 This discussion will focus on basal cell and squamous cell carcinomas.
 These cancers derive their name from the cells in which they originate.
 Both types of cells, basal and squamous, are located within the epidermis, or the outer layer of our skin.
 Pre-malignant lesions generally precede the development of non-melanoma skin cancers.

 Actinic keratosis, which is a precancerous dry, scaly lesion, and carcinoma in situ (Bowen’s disease) are typically located in areas of significant sun damage and often possess the potential to become malignant basal cell or squamous cell carcinomas.
 These lesions initially develop into dysplasia, or atypical cells.
 Approximately 10% of actinic keratoses will develop into invasive cancer.

 Bowen’s disease is an intraepithelial hyperplasia that is confined to the skin surface, also known as carcinoma-in-situ.
 As the dysplasia progresses into cancer, the tumor cells become invasive and destroy the basement membrane to invade deeper.
-Other less common types of skin cancers that I will not discuss here include Kaposi’s sarcoma and Merkel cell carcinoma.
+Other less common types of skin cancers that are not discussed here include Kaposi’s sarcoma and Merkel cell carcinoma.